• Skip to primary navigation

 Related posts:

 3 jars of Hoppy Dill Pickle Relish.
 It's a golden orange relish with flecks of dark green and red throughout.
 There is a small cup of the relish in front of the jars.
 Hoppy Dill Pickle Relish A close up view of roasted corn salsa for canning - corn salsa with tomatoes and peppers - in a glass bowl.
 Roasted Corn Salsa for Canning A close up view of a chunky roasted corn salsa verde - a green salsa with yellow corn and red peppers throughout.
-Roasted Corn Salsa Verde for Canning A mound of pepper jelly on a chunk of cream cheese on a small black plate.
-Pepper Jelly for Canning
+Roasted Corn Salsa Verde for Canning 3 tall jars of sweet corn relish, behind a 4th jar being poured out onto a small black plate.
+Sweet Corn Relish Recipe

 Reader Interactions